 A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS cloud.
 You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.
 You can configure your VPC; you can select its IP address range, create subnets, and configure route tables, network gateways, and security settings.

 A subnet is a range of IP addresses in your VPC.
 You can launch AWS resources into a subnet that you select.
 Use a public subnet for resources that must be connected to the Internet, and a private subnet for resources that won't be connected to the Internet.
 For more information about public and private subnets, see VPC and Subnet Basics.

 To protect the AWS resources in each subnet, you can use multiple layers of security, including security groups and network access control lists (ACL).
-For more information, see Security in Your VPC.
+For more information, see Security.

 The original release of Amazon EC2 supported a single, flat network that's shared with other customers called the EC2-Classic platform.
 Older AWS accounts still support this platform, and can launch instances into either EC2-Classic or a VPC.
 Accounts created after 2013-12-04 support EC2-VPC only.
 For more information, see Detecting Your Supported Platforms and Whether You Have a Default VPC.

 By launching your instances into a VPC instead of EC2-Classic, you gain the ability to:

-Assign static private IP addresses to your instances that persist across starts and stops
+Assign static private IPv4 addresses to your instances that persist across starts and stops

 Assign multiple IP addresses to your instances